-- Step 1 Log in to the management console. - Step 2 Click \equiv in the upper part of the page and choose Security > SecMaster. - Step 3 In the navigation pane on the left, choose Workspaces > Management.
-In the workspace list, click the name of the target workspace. - Step 4 In the left navigation pane, choose Security Orchestration > Playbooks. - Step 5 In the Operation column of the target playbook, click Enable. - Step 6 After selecting the playbook version to be enabled, click OK.
+- Step 1 Log in to the management console. - Step 2 Click in the upper part of the page and choose Security > SecMaster. - Step 3 In the navigation pane on the left, choose Workspaces > Management.
+In the workspace list, click the name of the target workspace. - Step 4 In the navigation pane on the left, choose Security Orchestration > Playbooks. - Step 5 In the Operation column of the target playbook, click Enable. - Step 6 Select the playbook version you want to enable and click OK.